Student Life offers a variety of programs that will enhance your student experience. Our focus is to:

 UMSU, 101 UMSU University Centre, Phone: 204-474-6822

 The University of Manitoba Graduate Students' Association (UMGSA) is the student governed association representing graduate students at the U of M and functions on all of its affiliate campuses.
-With roughly 4,000 members completing graduate work in over 90 different disciplines, the UMGSA is the official voice of graduate students at the U of M.
+With more than 3,500 members completing graduate work in over 90 different disciplines, the UMGSA is the official voice of graduate students at the U of M.

 The UMGSA is guided by its vision, goals and governing documents, all of which focus on promoting and providing graduate student advocacy, offering services and support to students, as well as developing and encouraging involvement in the graduate student community.
-To learn what services are available to you such as department grants, conference grants, advocacy services, social events, printing services and awards, amongst others.
+There are many services available to you such as conference grants, department grants, advocacy services, social events, printing services and awards, amongst others.
 Or, to find out how to become involved as a committee member, councillor for your department, or volunteer for events, or for any other information, please feel free to contact us or drop in to our office in UMSU University Centre.

 Submit your question at: